starburstdata/dbt-trino/README.md

 {% endmacro %}
 ```

+#### Persist docs

+Persist docs optionally persist resource descriptions as column and relation comments in the database.
+By default, documentation persistence is disabled, but it can be enabled for specific resources or groups of resources as needed.

+Column-level comments are not supported in Trino views.
+Detailed documentation can be found [here](https://docs.getdbt.com/reference/resource-configs/persist_docs).

 #### Generating lineage flow in docs

 In order to generate lineage flow in docs use `ref` function in the place of table names in the query.
 It builts dependencies between models and allows to create DAG with data flow.
 Refer to examples [here](https://docs.getdbt.com/docs/building-a-dbt-project/building-models#building-dependencies-between-models).